collocations.org

 They made him put his hands on the police car and spread his legs.

-extend, stretch (out)
+extend, stretch, stretch out

-She stretched her legs under the table. | (figurative) It was good to get out of the car and stretch our legs (= walk about).
+It was good to get out of the car and stretch our legs (= walk around).

 lift